Read New report from Protect Our Wildlife Vermont about hounding bears. It is the same in NH.

 A Fed Bear is a Dead Bear

 From the NH Fish and Game Website: Important: To prevent bears from visiting backyard bird feeders, take down birdfeeders from April 1 through December 1.
-Also keep all garbage secured, keep barbeque grills clean, and do not leave pet food outdoors.
+Also, keep all garbage secured, keep barbeque grills clean, and do not leave pet food outdoors.
 This helps prevent property damage and protects our bears by preventing them from becoming nuisance animals that are habituated to human-related foods.
 Find out more about living with New Hampshire’s black bears at Something’s Bruin in New Hampshire: Learn to Live with Bears!

 Hanover Bears (2017)

-But the public wasn’t having it and did what it does so very well when animal lives are at stake.
-They used their voices, someone started a petition, and before Fish and Game could rid NH of these home invaders Governor Sununu stepped up to the plate and put a stop to the Fish and Game plan.
+But the public wasn’t having it and did what it does so very well when animal lives were at stake.
+They used their voices, someone started a petition, and before Fish and Game could rid NH of these home invaders, Governor Sununu stepped up to the plate and put a stop to the Fish and Game plan.
 Traps were set to relocate the bears.
-The three yearlings were trapped and relocated but they weren’t able to trap the mother.
+The three yearlings were trapped and relocated, but they weren’t able to trap the mother.
 Everyone will be watching to see if she comes back in the spring with new cubs.
 Many think she will if the human food is still available.

 Jackson Five Bears (2015)

 The Jackson Five, a mother black bear, and her four cubs were quite a sight to see for Jackson, NH residents.
 NH Fish and Game say she was a nuisance bear.
 Residents of Jackson say that is a lie.
 Perhaps the truth will come out but does it really matter now?
 A bear hunter killed this mother bear.
 More specifically, she was killed by a hound hunter.
 She was chased by dogs, cornered, and then shot.
 A cruel and cowardly form of hunting.
 It isn’t illegal to kill a mother with cubs in NH.
 She was still lactating.